-EduLink One is a mobile app for parents to access key information about their children and support their learning.
+EduLink One is a mobile app for parents that accompanies Moodle, and can be used to access key information about your children and support their learning via your smartphone or tablet device.
 Instructions for use may be found here.

-Moodle is our virtual learning environment that gives students and parents access to learning resources as well as information about subjects and courses.
-Moodle gives you online access to your child’s achievement and attendance information.
+Moodle is our “web-based” virtual learning environment that gives students and parents access to learning resources as well as information about subjects and courses.
+Moodle also gives you online access to your child’s achievement and attendance information.
 It’s an easy way to keep track of your child’s progress and to help support their learning.
+Much of the information available is readily accessible via the Edulink One mobile app, including annual reports and progress reviews.

 Are you a parent or carer who is concerned about your child?
 Or perhaps you just want some hints and tips on parenting?
 MindEd for Families has online advice and information from trusted sources and will help you to understand and identify early issues and best support your child.